shekhargulati/repo-age-chrome-extension/README.md

 # repo-age-chrome-extension

-This is a simple extension that adds shows a public Github repository first commit date and age.
+This is a simple extension that shows a public Github repository first commit date and age.
 For example, below you can see Kubernetes first commit date and repo age.

 ![](images/k8s.png)